ekernf01/ggrn/GGRN.md

 GGRN cannot fully represent the distinctive features of most methods.
 Some specific examples where GGRN falls short:

+- This document outlines more features than are yet implemented in our software.
+Separate [documentation](http://github.com/ekernf01/ggrn) describes a subset of options that are currently available.
 - GGRN is limited to discrete-time by the initial matching step, and can only approximate continuous-time methods (PRESCIENT, Dictys, Dynamo).
+For a detailed explanation of connections between discrete-time linear models and continuous-time nonlinear models consult Oates & Mukherjee 2012.
 - GGRN cannot specify the exact network architectures used in DCD-FG's factor graph, PRESCIENT's potential function, or GEARS.
 - GGRN cannot capture how PRESCIENT's optimal transport feature is fully, beautifully integrated: PRESCIENT selects $j$ given $i$ not by matching $X_i(T-\delta T)$ to $X_j(T)$, but rather by matching $F(X_i(T-\delta T))$ to $X_j(T)$.
 This requires jointly optimizing over both $F$ and the matching method's output.
 - GGRN lacks any description of proliferation and apoptosis.
 PRESCIENT includes features for modeling proliferation and apoptosis, which are essential to its performance.